Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Abstract

 \section{Abstract}

-Autonomous navigation in unfamiliar environments requires robots to simultaneously explore, localise, and plan under uncertainty, without relying on predefined maps or extensive training.
-We present a biologically inspired, Active Inference-based framework, Active Inference MAPping and Planning (AIMAPP).
-This model unifies mapping, localisation, and decision-making within a single generative model.
-Inspired by hippocampal navigation, it uses topological reasoning, place-cell encoding, and episodic memory to guide behaviour.
+{ Autonomous navigation in unfamiliar environments requires robots to simultaneously explore, localise, and plan under uncertainty, without relying on predefined maps or extensive training.
+We present Active Inference MAPping and Planning (AIMAPP), a framework unifying mapping, localisation, and decision-making within a single generative model, drawing on cognitive-mapping concepts from animal navigation (topological organisation, discrete spatial representations and predictive belief updating) as design inspiration.
 The agent builds and updates a sparse topological map online, learns state transitions dynamically, and plans actions by minimising Expected Free Energy.
 This allows it to balance goal-directed and exploratory behaviours.
-We implemented a ROS-compatible navigation system that is sensor and robot-agnostic, capable of integrating with diverse hardware configurations.
-It operates in a fully self-supervised manner, is resilient to drift, and supports both exploration and goal-directed navigation without any pre-training.
-We demonstrate robust performance in large-scale real and simulated environments against state-of-the-art planning models, highlighting the system's adaptability to ambiguous observations, environmental changes, and sensor noise.
-The model offers a biologically inspired, modular solution to scalable, self-supervised navigation in unstructured settings.
-AIMAPP is available at \url{https://github.com/decide-ugent/AIMAPP}.
+We implemented AIMAPP as a ROS-compatible system that is sensor and robot-agnostic and integrates with diverse hardware configurations.
+It operates in a fully self-supervised manner, is resilient to sensor failure, continues operating under odometric drift, and supports both exploration and goal-directed navigation without any pre-training.
+We evaluate the system in large-scale real and simulated environments against state-of-the-art planning baselines, demonstrating its adaptability to ambiguous observations, environmental changes, and sensor noise.
+The model offers a modular, self-supervised solution to scalable navigation in unstructured settings.
+AIMAPP is available at \url{https://github.com/decide-ugent/aimapp}. }